dxing97/libdiscord/README.md

 * libcurl (used package bundled with ubuntu 17.10)
 * getopt (required for ayylmao example bot, should be included with your *nix distribution)

+Tested to work on Raspberry Pi 3/Raspbian (stretch), but have to compile checkinstall for libwebsockets to be compiled.

 ## Example Bots
 ### example-ayylmao